-EARLY CHILDHOOD ASSOCIATE A55220 Associate in Applied Science Degree
+EARLY CHILDHOOD ASSOCIATE A55220

 The Early Childhood Education curriculum prepares individuals to work with children from birth through eight in diverse learning environments.
 Students will combine learned theories with practice in actual settings with young children under the supervision of qualified teachers.